mcartale/HostGalaxyProbability/README.md

 # HostGalaxyProbability

-In this repository you will find the host galaxy probabilities as a function of the stellar mass, SFR, B- and Ks- bands.
+In this repository you will find the results from the work entitled "An astrophysically motivated ranking criterion for low-latency electromagnetic follow-up of gravitational wave events", from Artale M. C., Bouffanais Y., Mapelli M., Giacobbo N., Sabha N. B., Santoliquido F., Pasquato M. & Spera M.

-The folders contain the tables for BNS, BHNS, and BBH at redshifts z=0.1, 1, 2, and 6
+You will find the host galaxy probabilities at redshifts $z=0.1, 1, 2,$ and 6 as a function of the stellar mass, SFR, B- and Ks- bands.